cmudig/Texture/README.md

 1. **Interactive Attribute Profiles**: Texture visualizes structured attributes alongside your text data in interactive, cross-filterable charts.
 2. **Flexible attribute definitions**: Attribute charts can come from different tables and any level of a document such as words, sentences, or documents.
-3. **Derive new attributes**: Texture helps you derive new attributes during analysis with code and LLM transformations.
+3. **Embedding based operations**: Texture helps you use vector embeddings to search for similar text and summarize your data.

 ![screenshot of Texture interface](.github/screenshots/texture_sc.png)